 Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

-Allowances are placeholder dollar amounts in a renovation contract for items not yet specified — tile, countertops, plumbing fixtures, lighting, cabinets, appliances.
+Allowances are placeholder dollar amounts in a renovation contract for items not yet specified—tile, countertops, plumbing fixtures, lighting, cabinets, appliances.
 They sound reasonable.
-In practice, allowances are the single biggest reason renovation projects blow their budgets.
+In practice, allowances are one of the biggest reasons renovation projects blow their budgets.
 Here’s how they fail and how to set them right.

 Placeholder dollars for unspecified items

 An allowance is a line item in the contract that assigns a dollar amount to material you haven’t yet selected. “$4,000 tile allowance” means the contract budgets $4,000 for tile material, and the contractor handles whatever tile you end up choosing.
-If you pick tile that costs more, you owe the difference.
+If you pick tile that costs more, you owe the difference plus markup.

 Why contractors use them